ocaml-multicore/ocaml5-tutorial/README.md

 ```

 Since we will be doing performance measurements, it is recommended that you also
 install [`hyperfine`](https://github.com/sharkdp/hyperfine).
-Scroll down toward the bottom of its ReadMe to find the
+Scroll down toward the bottom of its README to find the
 installation instructions for various systems.

 ----